Finding and choosing childcare, how to apply

-For further information, see the section headings below.
-See also our information on Paying for Childcare and free childcare and early education for 2, 3 and 4 year olds.
+See also our information on Paying for Childcare and Free early learning and childcare for 2, 3 and 4 year olds

 Choosing childcare is an important decision for parents.
 Different kinds of childcare offer different experiences for your child, and you will need care that fits in with your needs.